From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Introduction

+\item RQ1: What is the network structure of substance-related hashtags on TikTok, and what distinct communities emerge within this network? \item RQ2: What are the topics and key characteristics of the videos associated with the hashtags in these communities? \item RQ3: How does substance visibility, operationalized through engagement and algorithmic surfacing, affect topic distribution and engagement metrics? \end{itemize}

+We address these questions through a mixed-methods analysis combining social network analysis of hashtag co-occurrence patterns with qualitative content coding.
+Analyzing 2,333 exemplar hashtags and coding 351 representative videos, we examine both the structural organization of substance-related discourse and the actual content users create.
+Our network analysis reveals a highly interconnected discourse where recovery-focused hashtags like \textit{\#addiction}, \textit{\#recovery}, and \textit{\#harmreduction} serve as bridges between thematic communities.
+Qualitative coding shows that Recovery Advocacy (33.9\%) and Humor-based coping (28.2\%) make up the majority of videos, while direct substance depiction appears in only 26\% of videos, with active use shown in just 6.5\%.
+Our findings suggest that substance-related content on TikTok, within the publicly visible, algorithmically surfaced layer accessible to observation, is predominantly oriented toward support rather than promotion or glamorization.

-Through this work, we contribute to social computing and substance use literature by providing the first comprehensive mapping of substance-related content on TikTok.
-Our findings can inform platform policies around content moderation strategies that preserve supportive recovery communities while better identifying potentially harmful content, guide the development of social media-based recovery support interventions, and help design youth substance use prevention efforts that account for how substance-related content actually manifests on TikTok.
+Through this work, we contribute to social computing and substance use literature by providing the first comprehensive mapping of substance-related content on TikTok across all major drug categories, revealing 16 distinct hashtag communities within a highly interconnected small-world network.
+Second, we demonstrate that hashtag communities exhibit organic thematic coherence rather than adversarial evasion of content moderation, suggesting these support communities form within rather than against platform affordances.
+Third, we show that recovery advocacy (33.9\%), humor-based coping (28.2\%), and educational information (13.1\%) collectively make up most of the content, with active substance use depiction making up only 6.5\% in algorithmically surfaced public discourse.
+Together, these contributions advance social computing research on algorithmic visibility, health discourse, and community formation under platform governance constraints.
+Finally, we derive design implications for content moderation strategies that must balance harm prevention with preservation of beneficial peer support communities.
+These findings inform platform governance approaches, the development of social media-based recovery interventions, and youth substance use prevention efforts that account for how substance-related content actually manifests on TikTok.